ministryofjustice/tsung-wrapper/README.md

 ### The dynvars Folder

 Files in this folder specify dynamic variables which can be automatically generated during the session.
-There are three types of dynamic variables that can be specified:
+There are four types of dynamic variables that can be specified:

 * __random string__: A typical dynvar configuration file to define a random string might look like: